 - 1 The following guidelines set out the arrangements to be used for promulgating navigational and coastal warnings via SafetyNET for the GMDSS.
 They are mandatory for broadcasts in the International SafetyNET Service.
-Broadcasts originated by the International Ice Patrol also follow the guidelines in this part. - These guidelines are to be read in conjunction with the IMO/IHO World-Wide Navigational Warning Service (WWNWS) Guidance Document, resolution A.706(17), as amended. - 3 Navigational warnings that require an immediate broadcast should be transmitted as soon as possible after receipt.
-If still in force, they should be repeated in subsequent scheduled broadcasts, twice a day for six weeks or until cancelled.
+Broadcasts originated by the International Ice Patrol also follow the guidelines in this part. - 2 These guidelines are to be read in conjunction with the IMO/IHO World-Wide Navigational Warning Service (WWNWS) Guidance Document, resolution A.706(17), as amended.

-- A Navigational warnings shall remain in force until cancelled by the originating Coordinator.
-Navigational warnings should be broadcast for as long as the information is valid; however, if they are readily available to mariners by other official means, for example in Notices to Mariners, then after a period of six weeks they may no longer be broadcast.
-If the navigational warning is still valid and not available by other means after six weeks, it should be re-issued as a new navigational warning. - 5 The following C codes shall be used for warnings issued under the auspices of the WWNWS.
+- 3 Navigational warnings that require an immediate broadcast should be transmitted as soon as possible after receipt.
+If still in force, they should be repeated in subsequent scheduled broadcasts, twice a day for six weeks or until cancelled. - six weeks or until cancelled.

-'''
+4 Navigational warnings shall remain in force until cancelled by the originating Coordinator.
+Navigational warnings should be broadcast for as long as the information is valid; however, if they are readily available to mariners by other official means, for example in Notices to Mariners, - then after a period of six weeks they may no longer be broadcast.
+If the navigational warning is still valid and not available by other means after six weeks, it should be re-issued as a new navigational warning.

-C_1 = 1 (safety)
+5 The following C codes shall be used for warnings issued under the auspices of the WWNWS.

-C_1 = 2 \text{ (urgency) (at discretion of the registered MSI provider)}
+C1 = 1 (safety)

-'''
+C1 = 2 (urgency) (at discretion of the registered MSI provider)

-5.2 C2 - Service code11
+5.2 Co = Service code1

-$C_2 = 04$ Navigational warning to a rectangular area C 2 = 13 Coastal warning to a coastal warning area C 2 = 24 Navigational warning to a circular area C 2 = 31 NAVAREA warning to a NAVAREA
+5.2 C 2 - Service code 11 C 2 = 04 Navigational warning to a rectangular area C 2 = 13 Coastal warning to a coastal warning area C 2 = 24 Navigational warning to a circular area C 2 = 31 NAVAREA warning to a NAVAREA